10 Observations about the World Rapid & Blitz Debacle

 The “Wall Street Gambit” event was not worth forcing hundreds of top chess players to stay in New York City an extra day.
 After seeing what little access I had to the playing hall, I decided not to attend the FIDE World Rapid and Blitz after Day 1.
 I could follow it more closely from my home.
 Out of curiosity, I did return to NYC for the Wall Street Gambit “chess meets finance” shindig on December 30.
 It had its moments, and I enjoyed the brief talks given by finance big wigs like GM Kenneth Rogoff and NM Boaz Weinstein.
 Following the talks, Magnus, Fabi and Vishy played blitz with a few VIPs as spectators watched and GM Maurice Ashley deftly emceed.
 (Magnus was late showing up for that too!)
 But the inclusion of this event added a “Rest day” in between the Rapid and Blitz tournaments and is what pushed the final day of the blitz back to New Years Eve.
 In an alternate universe where this event did not take place, the blitz final would not be on New Years eve, and Magnus might not have been so eager to get out of there.
 Then we might be actually be talking about the tournament rather than the drama!

+Not that long ago, GM Brewington Hardaway was playing schlubs like me, now the 15-year old Harlem resident could take the subway from his home to take on Magnus with the chess world watching.
 10. The chess world deserves better!
 It was inspiring to see so many young talents on the big-stage, including up and coming Americans like GM Brewington Hardaway, IM Carissa Yip, IM Alice Lee, FM Tani Adewumi and GM Andy Woodward.
 So many young talents, organizers, teachers, chess parents and enthusiastic chess fans give so much to this beautiful game, yet at the professional level it is generating relentlessly negative headlines.
 I worry about the chess world we are handing to the next generation.
 As we turn the page to a new year, let’s hope for more positive stories and adult behavior from the supposed adults in the chess room.

 THANK YOU, THANK YOU, THANK YOU Ben for such a lucid and sensible editorial.
 We need more voices like yours and a lot fewer from spoiled children like Magnus or the incompetents at FIDE.